DaleOrders/AWS-Study-Notes/README.md

 short

 - long (waitTimeSeconds) : it will wait for up to 20 seconds for messages to arrive on the queue.
 It will sit and wait if none currently exist.
+More cost effective than short polling.

 Messages can live on SQS Queue for up to 15 days.
 They offer KMS encryption at rest.
 Server side encryption.
 Data is encrypted in transit with SQS and any